emberjs/rfcs/text/0000-record-data.md

 export default class StoreApiWrapper {
-  /* clientId is used as a fallback in the case of client side creation */ createModelDataFor(modelName, id, clientId) notifyPropertyChanges(modelName, id, clientId, keys) /* in order to not expose ModelClasses to ModelData, we need to supply it with model schema information.
+  /* clientId is used as a fallback in the case of client side creation */ createRecordDataFor(modelName, id, clientId) notifyPropertyChanges(modelName, id, clientId, keys) /* in order to not expose ModelClasses to RecordData, we need to supply it with model schema information.
 Because a schema design is out of scope for this RFC, for now we expose these two methods we intend to deprecate once we have a schema interpretation